trimble-oss/devguide/content/innersource/project-communication.md

 For a Google Chat room you can pre-subscribe all the group members by inviting their group e-mail address to the chat room.
 Please remember to uncheck the email notification option.

-See https://support.google.com/chat/answer/7653881?hl=en&ref_topic=7649113 for more details.
+See [Google Chat Help](https://support.google.com/chat/answer/7653881?hl=en&ref_topic=7649113) for more details.

 ## Google Groups

-To set up a Google Group, go to https://groups.google.com/my-groups and choose Create Group and follow the wizard.
+To set up a Google Group, go to [Google Groups](https://groups.google.com/my-groups) and choose Create Group and follow the wizard.
 All Trimble groups have an associated e-mail address which always ends in -ug@trimble.com.

-See https://support.google.com/groups/answer/2464926?hl=en&ref_topic=2458761 for more details on using Google Groups
+See [Google Chat Help](https://support.google.com/groups/answer/2464926?hl=en&ref_topic=2458761) for more details on using Google Groups

 ------